marcduiker/dapr-docs/daprdocs/content/en/reference/components-reference/supported-bindings/sftp.md

 ### Get file

-To perform a get file operation, invoke the Sftp binding with a `POST` method and the following JSON body:
+To perform a get file operation, invoke the SFTP binding with a `POST` method and the following JSON body:

 ```json
 {